I recently found myself needing to write up a

 rerun --ignore=.coverage "coverage run --source='.' manage.py test; coverage html"

-.
-This is the file coverage
+Note the --ignore=.coverage.
+This is the file coverage generates and we

 don’t want it to get stuck in a loop rerunning because this file changes.